Top 8 Self-Development Tips to Improve Your Overall Health

 - By sahlhealth

 By now, you’ve probably seen the term self-development floating around the internet.
-This is good news: it means that the people of today’s society are now shifting more of their focus toward their well-being and overall quality of life.
+This is good news: it means that today’s society is now shifting more of its focus toward its well-being and overall quality of life.

 Naturally, when it comes to self-development, one of the biggest and most widely-discussed topics in this space is health.
-Whereas health used to describe mostly the physical body, it is now used in reference to your physical, emotional, spiritual, social, and mental health.
-When you shift more of your focus toward your personal overall health, you’ll be able to truly improve your quality of life, from the moment you wake up till the moment you lay your head down to rest.
+Whereas health was previously used to describe mostly the physical body, it is now used in reference to not only the physical but also the emotional, spiritual, social, and mental health.
+When you shift more of your focus towards your personal overall health, you’ll be able to truly improve your quality of life, from the moment you wake up till the moment you lay your head down to rest.

 While even one cup of sugar-free tea a day is good, up to five cups a day is even better.
 The Okinawans, some of the oldest-living people around, swear by it (they have the highest number of centenarians in the world).

-There has been a major shift toward being busy in today’s culture.
+There has been a major shift towards being busy in today’s culture.
 Consequently, people tend to equate sleeping less with getting more done and being more productive.
-However, the opposite tends to be true.
+However, the contrary tends to be true.
 While you may be able to get by with four hours of sleep a night for a few weeks, your body will quickly rebel against this.